djbob2000/jpeglic/README.md

 ## Building from Source

 > [!NOTE]
 > The recommended way of using XL Converter is through the [official binary releases](https://codepoems.eu/xl-converter).
-The building process is time-consuming and tedious.
+The building process is time-consuming.

 ### Windows 10